-Emerson management reacted quickly to these global economic headwinds by eliminating capacity and rebalancing our operations for a slower growth environment, while maintaining the ability to accelerate investments in new capacity when growth returns in our markets.
-These actions allowed Emerson to maintain high profitability in the face of lower sales and cost deleverage, and continue to return significant amounts of cash to shareholders through share repurchases and dividends, with cash generated both from operations and from the sale of non-core businesses.
+The Company managed through these global economic headwinds by adjusting capacity and rebalancing operations while maintaining the Company's ability to accelerate investments when growth returns.
+Emerson maintained strong profitability despite lower sales and cost deleverage, and returned significant amounts of cash to shareholders.